SCLW/Circuitry-Based-Sound/readme.md

 - An inverting [Schmitt trigger](https://en.wikipedia.org/wiki/Schmitt_trigger "Schmitt trigger") IC (e.g., CD40106)
 - A capacitor (C)
 - A resistor (R)

-An inverting Schmitt trigger is an active electronic component whose output state toggles complementarily in response to an input signal, with distinct positive and negative trigger thresholds—a property known as hysteresis
+An inverting Schmitt trigger is an active electronic component whose output state toggles complementarily in response to an input signal, with distinct positive and negative trigger thresholds—a property known as hysteresis.
 By feeding the output back to the input via a resistor (R) and connecting a capacitor (C) between the input and ground, a circuit known as an RC oscillator is formed.
 This configuration, commonly referred to as a relaxation oscillator or [astable multivibrator](https://en.wikipedia.org/wiki/Multivibrator#Astable_multivibrator "astable multivibrator"), generates a continuous square wave signal.
 The resistor limits the charging current, while the capacitor and resistor together determine the [RC time constant](https://en.wikipedia.org/wiki/RC_time_constant "RC time constant"), which sets the oscillator's frequency.

 <!-- ANIMATED GIF -->